Michaelpalacce/HomeLab/README.md

 # GitOps :construction:
 GitOps is applied wherever possible using Flux2.
 CI/CD is done by bootstrapping flux into my cluster.
 Flux polls GitHub for changes and applies them automatically on my server.
-It is currently pretty stable and works fine
+It is currently pretty stable.

 # Image updates
 Image updates are done via Renovate Bot :robot:.
 Renovate bot does periodic scans for new image versions and submits pull request for each change.